keboola/developers-docs/extend/docker/images.md

 Base image for all Ruby images, uses `master`, `latest` tags.

-## Application images
+## Application Images

-For inspiration, these are our docker images used in transformations and custom applications.
+For inspiration, these are our docker images used in transformations and Custom Science extensions.
 Docker extensions use the same [common interface](/extend/common-interface/).

 Transformations: